 Are you qualified?
 Yes.
 James Rye, the counsellor at CBT Counsellor, has many years of recognised training in a variety of modalities at British Universities.
 He has also many years of professional practice and has gained high professional status.
 For details see our CBT Counsellor page.

-What records do you keep?
+What records do you keep and why do you keep them?
 At the end of every session I will make brief hand-written or typed notes.
 There purpose is simply to help me remember the key points of our discussion for next time.

 Are those records part of the National Health Service System?
 These records ARE NOT part of any NHS record system.